Day 12: Inline Cuff

-A mayfly pattern is created when we tie inline cuff in a zig zag pattern, then come back to complete the symmetry.
-Bonus: crossing hitches when two ropes cross will help adding solidity to the tie.
+A mayfly pattern is created when we tie inline cuffs in a zig-zag pattern, then complete the symmetry in the opposite direction.
+Bonus: add crossing hitches when two ropes cross to add solidity to the structure.

 Create a mayfly pattern using cuffs and crossing hitches.

 - The rope is flat on the body with no unnecessary twists